Employee development: How to get employees and managers to own it

 Hiring internally is six times more effective than any other recruitment method.
 So looking for ways to grow and develop people should be a business priority.
 Yet managers avoid the conversation.
 And employees don’t see why they should take the lead.
-So HR teams must help them.
-You can’t give people ownership, they need to take it.
-But you must explain the importance of professional development.
-Share its benefits.
-And convince managers and employees that responsibility for employee development is theirs.
+So HR teams must convince them managers and that responsibility for employee development is theirs.

 - The barriers to effective employee development